Dtesch9/gostack-conceitos-nodejs/README.md

 ## About the Project

-A very simple Express application in which you can learn the main concepts of Node.js and practice your skills
+A very simple Express application in which you can learn the main concepts of Node.js and practice your skills.

+You might also realize how important tests are on your daily programming.

 ## Requirements ✋🏻